5 Ways to Evaluate Stocks Before You Invest

 1.4 Support and Resistance Levels

-- if a stock is near a strong resistance ,it may be reverse down .
+- If a stock is near strong resistance, the price may reverse downward.

-- if a stock is near strong support, it may be bounce up .
+- If a stock is near strong support, the price may bounce upward.

 1.5 RSI(Relative Strength Index) Indicator